 Tammy Holder, Music Director, has been an Arts Educator for the past 15 years.
 As TADA!'s Resident Musical Director for TADA!, Tammy music directed all main stage productions, and taught private voice and music theater classes.
 Tammy continues to work for TADA! as a teaching artist in NYC public/private schools.
 Tammy was commissioned to compose an original bilingual musical for the Amistad Dual Language School in NYC.
 Outside NYC, Tammy has done residencies in Raleigh, NC, Madison, WI and upstate NY.
 She is also an accomplished music director here in NYC as well as all over the countryworking on the national tours of Gigi, Can Can and West Side Story.

-Robby Stamper, Musical Director, is alumni of the Tony award-winning BMI Musical Theater Workshop.
-He has written music and lyrics for the children's musicals, Miss Buttercup is Missing, The Tale of Ganesh The Elephant Prince, and The Frog Prince and Bugtown... which were performed by the Brooklyn Children's Theater the past four seasons.
-His musicals Picture Perfect and Dream Teen have both been produced at The York Theater-NYC.
-Robby is a 2007 NEO (New, Emerging and Outstanding) Award-Winner: an award gieven by the York Theater Company for outstanding work in composition.
-Robby and Andrea Frierson are the most recent recipients of the Dramatist Guild Fellowship Award for 2008-2009 for their musical "Sister Aimee".
+Robby Stamper, Musical Director, is an award-winning composer and alumni of the Tony award-winning BMI Musical Theater Workshop.
+He has written Miss Buttercup is Missing, The Tale of Ganesh The Elephant Prince, and The Frog Prince, Bugtown, Sunset Park and Moonlight (book and lyrics by Nicole Kempskie).As a Teaching Artist, Robby works with TADA!, Arts Connection, Camp Broadway and City Center?s Encores!
+In-School programs where he teaches Musical Theater performance and songwriting skills to kids throughout New York City.
+Robby is a NEO (New, Emerging and Outstanding) Award-Winner: an award given by the York Theater Company for outstanding work in composition.

 Stephanie Wells, (Music Director), is a music director, vocal coach, piano instructor, and accompanist.
 She graduated from Columbia College with a degree in Musical Theater Performance.
 She has been teaching for 8 years in chicago and NYC.
 She has worked with TADA!, The Leadership Program, NYU, New School, Brooklyn Friends School, USDAN, and P.S.
 107 in NYC.